FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Adolescent puppy behavior is often challenging, and can be unpredictable, confusing and downright difficult.
 For everyone.

 When that tiny ball of fur you brought home just the other week (or so it seems) suddenly hits the 'teenage' stage it can be a bit of a shock, especially if you didn't realize that puppies even became teenagers!

-On this page I'm going to cover the type of behaviors you can expect from an adolescent pup, and how you can handle it in a way that will help him learn and grow in a positive way.
+It's a developmental stage that your puppy has to pass through on the way to adulthood, and to make sure you both survive it this page covers the type of behaviors you can expect from an adolescent pup, and how to handle them in a way that will help him to learn and grow in a positive way.

 You can use these links to jump straight to a specific section on the page, or simply scroll down to learn all there is to know about teenage puppies....

 This is oh so true... and if you've raised the two-legged variety then you will have less trouble with the four-legged one.

 Humans formally reach the teenage stage when we first tack 'teen' onto their ages, but not every child matures at the same rate, and neither do puppies.
 Not all dog breeds develop at the same speed but there is a predictable order to puppy development, both in physical growth and emotional/sexual maturity.

 The adolescent stage in puppies can start as early as four months of age for smaller breeds, and usually around six to nine months for the larger ones.